TrikeBuggy Home Page

 The Basic TrikeBuggy has a shorter wheelbase and a narrow back axle.
 TrikeBuggy Deluxe is about 14 inches longer and wider than the Basic and about 10 lbs heavier.
 The TrikeBuggy Basic is recommended for expert PPG Trike pilots only, due to its narrower, shorter wheelbase.
 TrikeBuggy Deluxe has ample room and comfort for larger or heavier pilots, someone that wants a more reclining seated position or students learning to trike.
 The wide wheelbase makes the Deluxe TrikeBuggy very stable when on the ground, plus when launching and landing.

-All models include 6" wide wheels, plus all the hardware to attach most any paramotor, a quick release seat belt, plus our new 30" tall TrikeBuggy embroidered Back Pad.
+All models include 6" wide wheels (narrow wheels available if desired, no price difference), plus all the hardware to attach most any paramotor, a quick release seat belt, plus our new 30" tall TrikeBuggy embroidered Back Pad and the "Slider" axles.
 Click any of the pictures on this page for enlargements or go to the TrikeBuggy Gallery for more videos and pictures!

 • Wheel Diameter: 16"